What I do

 More details

-The compensation calculator will allow you to:
+The compensation calculator will allow you to carry out pay equity analysis and:

-• Uncover where pay inequities exist by level, dept., gender and race and therefore identify potential attrition risk before itā€™s too late.
+1. Uncover where pay inequities exist by level, dept., gender and race and therefore identify potential attrition risk before itā€™s too late.

-• image
+2. image

-• Discover what it will cost to bring employees who are underpaid to your desired market percentile and create department budgets where required.
+3. Discover what it will cost to bring employees who are underpaid to your desired market percentile and create department budgets where required.

 Step 6: Educate & launch